Kilmuckridge Drama Festival 2026

 Set in a restored thatched cottage close to the sea in the remote townland of Ballybeg, County Donegal.
 The Communication Cord is a farce which is preoccupied with language and its powerful effects.

-Monday 23rd February – No performance
+Monday 23rd February – “The Maiden Aunt” by Jimmy Keary

 Wednesday 25th February – “Things I Know To Be True” by Andrew Bovell